 10 Best Veg for Growing in Containers

-Bear in mind most vegetables need full sun, so if you have a balcony which may be subject to some shade you need to take this into account.
-No vegetables will grow in shade but those which will tolerate some shade are Kale, Lettuce and rocket, carrots and leeks.
+Bear in mind most vegetables need full sun, so if you have a balcony which may be subject to some shade, you need to take this into account.
+No vegetables will grow in full shade but there are some which will tolerate some shade: Kale, Lettuce and rocket, carrots and leeks.

 Top of the veg list for containers are tomato, cucumber, compact varieties of courgette, potatoes, strawberries, garlic, chillies, lettuces, rocket, salad crops and herbs which will all grow in containers.